Cirque du Soleil’s newest big top performance ‘Echo’ set to open in Calgary

-Cirque du Soleil casting
+Cirque du Soleil

 FROM STAMPEDE TO CIRQUE DU SOLEIL, 2016 TALENT SEARCH WINNER LIZZY MUNSON AMONG THE ALUMNI MAKING MUSIC HER CAREER